Winipedia/pyrig/docs/cli/architecture.md

 The function's docstring becomes the command's help text, and Typer automatically generates argument parsing from the function signature.

-You will not be building a crazy CLI package with this or an cli based application, but it comes quite in handy for building a CLI for your project and have some simple commands that can be executed from the command line because lets be honest no one like doing `python -m myapp.subpkg.subpkg2.module` instead of `uv run myapp deploy`.
-Also you dont need the classic `if __name__ == "__main__":` boilerplate anymore this way.
+The pyrig CLI system is designed for project automation and development workflows, not for building complex CLI applications.
+It provides a convenient way to execute project commands without the verbosity of `python -m myapp.subpkg.subpkg2.module` or the boilerplate of `if __name__ == "__main__":` guards.
+Simply define functions in your `subcommands.py` module and they become accessible as `uv run myapp <command>`.
+I suppose if done right you can also use it to build some more complex CLI apps on top of it but that is not the intended primary use case.